 My kids love the beach and while we’ve been to some amazing ones in Kenya, Thailand, Jamaica, Cuba and more our beach near home is still great.
 Personally my favorite beach to visit with kids in Miami is Hollywood Beach.
 While technically 4 miles north of Miami and 16 miles north of Miami Beach it’s worth the short drive.

-You’ll avoid the rowdy crows that Miami and South Beach often have.
+You’ll avoid the rowdy crowds that Miami and South Beach often have.
 The beach is perfect for families as the boardwalk is lined with playgrounds, a splash pad and tons of restaurants.
 There are also places to rent surrey bikes, regular bikes and other fun modes of transportation to explore the boardwalk.
 The beach has lifeguards and volleyball nets along the sand.
 The water is beautiful as well!
 If you want to avoid leaving Miami I then recommend South Pointe Park Beach near South Beach as it’s more family-friendly with a splash pad and play area.

 Seasonal Things to Do in Miami with Kids